jimfangx/eecs151t-labs/lab5/151t_lab_5_rewrite.md

 Your job here is to understand and build a mental image of this process.
 When you see the layer "metal 1" you should know that the "li" (local interconnect) is right below it and that there is a connection "mcon" (metal contact) connecting them together.

-You should start building this intuition so that when you see, for example, an error saying two pieces of metal are placed too close to each other near `via M1M2_PR_R`, you know to turn off all other layers other than Metal 1, Metal 2 and Via 1 in Innovus.
+You should start building this intuition so that when you see, for example, an error saying two pieces of metal are placed too close to each other near `via M1M2_PR_R`, you know to turn off all other layers other than Metal 1, Metal 2 and Via 1 in Innovus (you shouldn't even need to know what a via is at this point, the M1M2 name along should be enough of a hint).
 Having the stack up in your head and being able to figure out what layers to look at vs. to disregard will make your PD life a lot easier since you can quickly triangulate a problem to a few limited sections of your chip and ignore the other overwhelming amounts of information.

 Additionally, developing the intuition that a chip is like a layered cake/city and that signals coming from the outside world will be introduced to the chip at higher metal layers and will need to be routed down through the metal layer stack to contact the transistors, and vice-versa -- signals from the transistors that need to travel to another part of the chip or to the outside world (off chip) will need to be moved up from the bottom of the chip (where the transistors are located) through the metal layers.